For the time being, we are doing manual provisioning. In order to get setup, please create a separate backend set which points to your instance.

 An example of a full setup

 After this is done, you are able to connect to both your Java Edition and Bedrock server with play.example.tld!

 For the plugin not to block incoming Geyser connections, please create a new file under plugins/TCPShield/ip-whitelist.
 In this example, we will call this name geyser.list.

 Add these lines to the file:

 After you have saved the newly-created file and restarted your server, the plugin has been setup.

 As true Geyser support is still pending, it's recommended to block all incoming connections using a firewall solution.
-For this example,
+For this example, iptables is used.

 Currently, IP forwarding isn't yet supported but we are working very closely with the Geyser team to get it implemented.